-Cochrane reviews are interesting, but they have their own dangers, which is rubbish in, rubbish out.
+Cochrane Reviews are interesting, but they have their own dangers, right, which is rubbish in rubbish out.
 So if you have 100 studies and 100 studies are poor quality, well, you're going to have a conclusion or summary of 100 studies that's also poor quality.
 And the other thing is that when you average out data, what you lose is, you lose the granularity.
 So you may get a good answer in terms of what's appropriate for the average, but you're going to potentially lose out on your ability for subgroup analysis.
 So what may be right and appropriate for one, may be terrible for another person.
 Group analysis is critically important.
-And when you come up with a Cochrane Review, that's a meta analysis that says, best analogy I can give you is what colour are flowers?
-Well, if you average them all together, flowers are grey.
+And when you come up with a Cochrane Review, that's a meta analysis that says, best analogy I can give you is what colour of flowers?
+Yeah, if you average them all together, flowers are grey.
 Well, how many grey flowers have you seen?
+Yeah.
 So you gotta be very careful about averaging things out.
-But Cochrane are very useful, but they're a part of the overall jigsaw puzzle.
-So then yeah, what we had is headlines like this on this next slide, which is arthroscopy doesn't work and that's just absolute bunkum.
-Nearly swore.
+But Cochrane are very useful, but they're a part of the overall jigsaw puzzle part.
+So then yeah, what we had is headlines like this on this next slide, which is arthroscopy doesn't work, you know, and that's just absolute bunkum, nearly swore.

-Well, at the top of your slide there you've got shorthand for bunkum, I think.
-It says Mail Online.
+Well, at the top of your slide there you've got shorthand for bunkum.
+I think it says Mail Online.